tiwb/freepiano_doc/en/index.md

 4. You can define any key on the keyboard and display functions.
 5. Multi sets of keyboard layout can be switched anytime during play.
 6. Export your song to mp4 directly.

+## 2015-05-09 Freepiano 2.2.2
+* MID file can be opened directly in freepiano.
+* Fix a bug that output type did not save correctly on 64bit version.
+* Fix a crash bug when using some VST plugins when exit.

 ## 2014-03-14 Freepiano 2.2.1
 * Show detailed error when failed to load VST plugin.